valdisiljuconoks/optimizely-advanced-contentarea/README.md

 EPiBootstrapArea
 ================

 Bootstrap aware EPiServer content area renderer.
-Provides easy way to register display modes used to customize look and feel of the blocks inside EPiServer content area.
+Provides easy way to register display options used to customize look and feel of the blocks inside a EPiServer content area.

 ## Available Display Options
 Following display options are regsitered by default: